Cole Sprouse Has Apologized For Makeup Shaming Comments He Made As A Kid

 — Cole M. Sprouse (@colesprouse) March 24, 2017

-The Tweet has been liked and retweeted over 100 thousand times since it was posted and has prompted a hilarious exchange between Cole and his fans.
+The tweet has been liked and retweeted over 100,000 times since it was posted and has prompted a hilarious exchange between Cole and his fans.
 Many of his fans replied with photos and GIFS of Cole wearing makeup as the character Tyeesha, from his days on Disney Channel.

 @colesprouse tyreesha is coming for you pic.twitter.com/U8ef0mjeia